itk-dev/filmfolk/README.md

 * The search include only active users with the role Person (`person`)
 * We use [the Profile module](https://www.drupal.org/project/profile) to add fields to people.
 * Users with the role Person manager (`person_manager`) can approve people and create new people.

+## Github pages for Docs

+We use Github Pages to create a static site for our documentation.

+### Documentation in `/docs`

+The documentation site will be created from the `/docs` folder.

+### Urls for different environments

+We set urls in `_config.yml` to show the correct url for the environment.